humanmade/altis-cloud/docs/WAF/README.md

 Our system operates automatically to detect and mitigate threats.
 In some cases, this can lead to legitimate users being blocked.

-If you believe your IP address has been blocked accidentally, contact Altis support, who can investigate why an IP address may be blocked.
+For legitimate use cases, you can allow known IP addresses to bypass rate limits.
+This may include office IPs, corporate VPN ranges, and external testers.
+The [IP access control functionality in the Altis Dashboard](./access-control.md) provides an Allowlist which will permit addresses to bypass the WAF rate limit.

 For customers with additional DDoS mitigation in place, legitimate backend users (such as editors and site admins) may be blocked at a higher rate than normal.
-As part of organizing additional mitigation, Altis engineers can relax these mitigation for your users.
+As part of organizing additional mitigation, Altis engineers can relax these mitigations for your users.
 (Note that regular firewall rules may still apply.)

-You can now self-manage allow lists to allow specific IP addresses through the firewall.

 ## Monitoring & alerting